RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Theme downloader

 There is a built-in theme downloader that can be accessed from the _UI Settings_ menu.
-It let's you download new themes and apply updates to installed themes.
+It lets you download new themes and apply updates to installed themes.
+You can also delete installed themes directly from the user interface.

 The basic functionality is hopefully largely self-explanatory, check the helpsystem text at the bottom of the screen for information on available actions.
 There are also popup dialogs displayed for actions that require user input or if there are any errors or issues.